 - Do not stir after adding the cream; the best flavour comes from drinking the coffee and Irish whiskey through the cream.

 There are few better things on a cold winter evening than warming yourself by an open fire with a creamy Irish coffee, and Ireland’s pubs are happy to oblige.
 In Dublin, head to The Brazen Head, one of Ireland’s oldest pubs, for the ultimate traditional Irish experience.

-Garavan’s, in the heart of Galway city, has been named Whiskey Bar of Year and is renowned for their Irish Coffee.
-In Belfast’s sophisticated Harlem, an Irish Coffee is the perfect end to a delicious bistro lunch.
-Finally, you must try an Irish Coffee in the place where it all began - Foynes in County Limerick.
+Garavan’s, in the heart of Galway city, was named 2017 Whiskey Bar of Year and is renowned for their Irish Coffee.
+In Belfast’s sophisticated Harlem, an Irish coffee is the perfect end to a delicious bistro lunch.
+Finally, you must try an Irish coffee in the place where it all began - Foynes in County Limerick.
 Try the original recipe and learn the history of Ireland’s famous drink.